JWST occultation reveals unforeseen complexity in Chariklo's ring system

 \section{Abstract}

-{ Ring systems have recently been discovered around several small bodies in the outer Solar System through stellar occultations.
-While such measurements provide key information on ring geometry and dynamical interactions, little is known about their composition, grain-size distribution, origin, lifetime, or evolutionary pathways.
-Here we report near-infrared observations from the \textit{James Webb Space Telescope} (JWST) of a stellar occultation by the Centaur (10199)~Chariklo, providing unprecedented constraints on the material properties of a small-body ring system and offering insights into their origin and evolution.
-These measurements reveal that Chariklo’s inner dense ring contains predominantly micrometre-sized particles and exhibits a significant increase in opacity compared to previous observations, suggesting active replenishment events.
-Most strikingly, the outer ring shows a much weaker near-infrared occultation signature than in earlier visible-light detections.
-This discrepancy may indicate ongoing material loss, implying that the outer ring is transient, or it may reflect wavelength-dependent opacity consistent with a dusty structure dominated by 0.2–0.5 $\mu$m silicate grains.
-These scenarios, not mutually exclusive, point to an unprecedented level of complexity in small-body ring systems, unlike anything observed around other minor bodies in the Solar System. }
+{ Ring systems have been discovered around several small bodies in the outer Solar System through stellar occultations.
+While such measurements provide key information about ring geometry and dynamical interactions, little is known about their origins, lifetimes, evolutionary pathways, or compositions.
+Here we report near-infrared observations with the James Webb Space Telescope (JWST) of a stellar occultation by (10199) Chariklo, a Centaur known to host a double-ring system.
+Our JWST measurements show that Chariklo’s inner dense ring has become significantly more opaque than in previous observations, pointing to ongoing replenishment processes or dynamical restructuring.
+In contrast, the outer ring exhibits a much weaker near-infrared occultation signature than seen in earlier visible-light detections.
+This discrepancy may reflect material loss, suggesting that the outer ring could be transient, or may arise from wavelength-dependent opacity.
+These scenarios, which are not mutually exclusive, point to an unprecedented level of complexity in small-body ring systems, distinct from those observed around any other minor bodies in the Solar System.